dendup27/RabbitMqFanoutMessage/README.md

 1. Within the root directory of each microservice, launch the back end by running: dotnet run

+### For Visual Studio 2019 or later
-*Note:* If you have Visual Studio , Open solution with your IDE after cloning.
+Open solution with your IDE after cloning.
 To run multiple application, follow the below steps:
 1. *Right-click* on the solution folder *RabbitMqFanoutMessage* and select the *Properties* option.
 2. Click *Startup Project* under the *Common Properties".
 3. Select *Multiple startup projects*.